 Who We Are

-Our core purpose, laid out in the College's founding documents from 1624, still guides us today:
+Our core purpose, at the heart of the College since we were founded in 1624, still guides us today:

 Pembroke is an historic foundation dedicated to serve the common good through the provision of education and the promotion of scholarship and research.